Skip to main content

 No database maintenance

-Not optimizing images
+Not optimising images

-Don't change file names
+Do not change file names

 Also, make sure not to use spaces in file names.
 Instead, you can use a dash to separate the words.
-This way you can avoid messy code and unpredictable problems.
+This way, you can avoid messy code and unpredictable problems.

-Copying and pasting text from Microsoft Word
+Copy and paste texts from Microsoft Word

-Don't consult a professional
+Do not consult a professional

 Running into problems or want to build the website yourself with a specialist on the sidelines giving you tips?
-I can always offer support in creating your website.
+I can always offer you support in creating your website.
 Support obviously costs time and therefore money, but by enlisting the help of a professional, you can improve your website and avoid problems.

 Outgoing links open in the same window